htylim/Ernesto/README.md

 ## 📝 Usage Tips

+- Click the extension icon to open the side panel for the current tab.

 - Click the Gear icon to open Options, enter your OpenAI API key (get it from [OpenAI Platform](https://platform.openai.com/api-keys) and add billing info), and save to start using the extension.

+- Each tab maintains its own state, so you can summarize multiple articles in parallel.

+- When you switch tabs, the side panel will update to show the summary for the current tab.

 - You can click Speechify to in one click get both summary and TTS (Speechify will automatically trigger the summarize for you)